DocStem/CustomReportCards-master/README.md

 ### Program: Things To Do -- Further Development
 ------
-1. Modify the COURSETABLE function to allow variable Targeted Courses to be placed where ever on the template
+1. Modify the COURSETABLE function to allow variable Targeted Courses to be placed where ever on the template (Currently you can target for specific Placement CHRISTIAN_VALUES, SUCCESSFUL_LEARNER, EFFORT & CONDUCT)
 2. Add a Configuration table to house; icons associated with Marks, Updated Certificates, rules for Honors
 3. Perfect Attendance Certificate
-4. Find a way to update the module without Activate / Deactivate Delete.